methylene/sym/README.md

     i = P^-1 k

 So we can find `i` by applying the inverse of `P`.
-We can use the Permutation class to find the inverse of `P` like this:
+We can use the Permutation class to find the inverse of `P`:

     Permutation unsortX = Permutation.sort(x).invert();